carolz19/charge-notifs/README.md

 # Charge Notifs
 A minimalist menu-bar app for macOS that notifies you to stop charging when your battery level is above 80% and to start charging when it's below 20%.

+**NOTE:** Unfortunately, this is only available on macOS Mojave since I currently can't figure out a workaround for registering for APNs without an Apple Developer account.

 ![App Screenshot](ChargingNotifs.png)
 ![App Menu Screenshot](AppMenu.png)

-Unfortunately, this is only available on macOS Mojave 10.14 since I currently can't figure out a workaround for registering for APNs without an Apple Developer account.
-If you do, feel free to create a pull request!

-I'm a newbie to Swift and creating apps, so if you have any recommendations or tips, feel free to let me know!

 ## Installation
 Available only on macOS 10.14 Mojave.